51Degrees/documentation/src/concepts/flowelements/onpremiseengine.md

-@page Concepts_FlowElements_OnPremiseEngine On-Premise Engine
+@page Concepts_FlowElements_OnPremiseEngine On Premise Engine

 # Introduction

-**On-premise engines** are a specialization of @aspectengine where additional data exists locally to the **engine**, either in memory or a @datafile.
+**On premise engines** are a specialization of @aspectengine where additional data exists locally to the **engine**, either in memory or a @datafile.
 This is in contrast to a @cloudengine where data exists in a cloud service which is called by the **engine**.
 Having data which does not reside in the **engine** itself means that the same **engine** can be used with multiple data sets.

-An **on-premise engine** builds on the @aspectengine concept to introduce the ability to:
+An **on premise engine** builds on the @aspectengine concept to introduce the ability to:
 * load data either from memory or a @datafile
 * keep @datafiles up to date

 # Use Cases

-An **on-premise engine** has no external dependencies, so is limited only by the hardware it is running on.
+An **on premise engine** has no external dependencies, so is limited only by the hardware it is running on.
 This makes it best suited to cases where performance it critical, and the hardware the service is running on reflects that.
-For cases where there performance is not compromised for anything, **on-premise engines** can be configured to run entirely in memory, so that there are no calls to disk.
+For cases where there performance is not compromised for anything, **on premise engines** can be configured to run entirely in memory, so that there are no calls to disk.

 There are also situations where security of a service is particularly tight, and sending sensitive data to an external [cloud service](@term{CloudService}) is something to be avoided.
-This is where an **on-premise engine** is a must over a @cloudengine.
+This is where an **on premise engine** is a must over a @cloudengine.